Which codec to choose for my website’s audio content?

 An open-source, patent-free, lossy audio compression format.
 "Ogg" is the container format, and "Vorbis" is the audio codec itself.

-• Excellent Sound Quality and Compression: Generally considered competitive with AAC and superior to MP3 at similar bitrates.
+• Excellent Sound Quality and Compression: Generally competitive with AAC and superior to MP3 at similar bitrates.

 • Preference for Open-Source: A key choice for those prioritizing royalty-free and open technologies.